 2. Each campus shall have on file an Campus Effectiveness Plan (CEP).
-A main and its additional locations may share aspects of an CEP, such as the mission, but each main and additional location is expected to have its own plan for effectiveness that describes the characteristics of the programs offered and of the student population, describes what types of data will be used for assessment, identifies outcomes, and states how continuous improvement will be made to improve or enhance outcomes at the institution.
+[Sample Outline of Campus Effectiveness Plan] A main and its branch campuses may share aspects of an CEP, such as the mission, but each main and additional location is expected to have its own plan for effectiveness that describes the characteristics of the programs offered and of the student population, describes what types of data will be used for assessment, identifies outcomes, and states how continuous improvement will be made to improve or enhance outcomes at the institution.
 At a minimum, the following six elements will be evaluated for institutional effectiveness:

 - student retention rates;

 - level of graduate satisfaction;